Rodrigolppz/Web_Automation/README.md

-Simple code that opens your browser (Firefox in this case) and auto-fills form fields using the Selenium library.
-My purpose with this code is to learn more about web automation and also improve my skills in it.
+Simple code that opens your browser (Firefox in this case) and auto-fills form fields using the Selenium library in python.
+My purpose with this code is to learn, practice and improve my skills in web automation.